Documentation

 Benchmarking maintainability from 1 to 5 stars

 The code quality score compared to this benchmark is expressed in a star rating on a scale from 1 to 5 stars.
 It follows a 5%-30%-30%-30%-5% distribution.
-Technically, its metrics range from 0.5-5.5 stars.
-This is a matter of convention, but it also avoids a “0” rating score, because 0 is not a meaningful end on a quality scale.
-So the middle 30% exists between 2.5 - 3.5 and all scores within this range are scored as 3 stars, so market average.
+Technically, its metrics range from 0.5 to 5.5 stars.
+This is a matter of convention, but it also avoids a “0” rating score because 0 is not a meaningful end on a quality scale.
+The middle 30% exists between 2.5 and 3.5, with all scores within this range rated as 3 stars, representing the market average.

-To be sure, so even though 50% necessarily is below average (3.0), 35% of systems will score below the 3-star threshold (below 2.5).
-And 35% of systems will score above the 3-star threshold (above 3.5).
-To avoid a suggestion of extreme precision, it is indeed helpful to think about these stars as ranges, such that 3.4 star would be considered “within the expected range of market average, on the higher end”.
+Even though 50% of systems necessarily score below average (3.0), 35% of systems will score below the 3-star threshold (below 2.5), and 35% will score above the 3-star threshold (above 3.5).
+To avoid a suggestion of extreme precision, it is helpful to think about these stars as ranges, such that 3.4 star would be considered “within the expected range of market average, on the higher end”.
 Note that calculation rounding tolerances are always downwards, with a maximum of 2 decimals of precision.
-So 1.49 star will be 1.
+So, a score of 1.49 stars will be rounded down to 1 star.

 The system cloud: maintainability and system volume

 One of the findings that the SIG maintainability benchmark consistently confirms is that system volume correlates negatively with maintainability.
 This generally applies to all sectors and technologies: large systems tend to be harder to maintain than smaller systems.
-This holds even if we take SIG model bias into account (where a higher system volume scores lower on maintainability because of e.g. increasing analysis/coordination efforts).
+This holds even when we account for SIG model bias, where a higher system volume scores lower on maintainability because of e.g. increasing analysis/coordination efforts.
 From our experience we know that large systems can still score very well on a “code unit level” (the smallest unit of programming logic), but complexity increases quickly on an architectual level.
 As an illustration, a simplified visualization of what is commonly known as the “SIG cloud” is shown below.
-The X-axis is a logarithmic scale of system volume (in person-years) and the Y-axis represents the maintainability scale from 0.5-5.5 stars.
+The X-axis is a logarithmic scale of system volume (in person-years) and the Y-axis represents the maintainability scale from 0.5 to 5.5 stars.

 Star ratings are predictive of speed and costs

-By experience with its datasets of systems, SIG has gathered that there is a strong correlation, and cause-effect relationship, between this star rating and development speed/system maintenance costs.
-For example, maintenance/ownership costs for 4-star systems are 2 times lower than for 2-star systems, and their development speed is up to 4 times faster.
+Based on experience with its datasets of systems, SIG has found a strong correlation and cause-effect relationship between star ratings and development speed/system maintenance costs.
+For example, maintenance/ownership costs for 4-star systems are two times lower than for 2-star systems, and their development speed is up to four times faster.
 See the graph below:

 Further reading and interpreting metrics